prateekraiger/Riya/README.md

 ```

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines:

-1. **Security First**: All contributions must pass security review
-2. **Code Quality**: Follow TypeScript and React best practices
-3. **Testing**: Include tests for new features
-4. **Documentation**: Update docs for any changes

 ## 📄 License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 > **Note**: This is a demonstration project showcasing AI companion technology.
 Please use responsibly and in accordance with all applicable laws and regulations.